-More generally, in [15] the case of nonlinear functional differential equations of relative degree $r \in \mathbb{N}$, satisfying a sector bound property is considered.
-Additionally, the high-gain property is not needed and for the internal dynamics only a "local" bounded-input bounded-output property is required.
-The controller (4.8) for the case of r > 1 again consists of a version of the relative degree r funnel controller, appended by the dynamics for the funnel boundaries, where the widening effect due to an active saturation propagates from the r-th funnel boundary to the first through the dynamic equations.
+In general, [18] covers nonlinear functional differential equations of relative degree $r \in \mathbb{N}$ , satisfying a sector bound property.
+Additionally, as mentioned above, the high-gain property (NP1) is not needed and for the internal dynamics only a "local" bounded-input bounded-output property is required.
+The controller (4.8) for the case of r>1 again consists of a version of the relative degree r funnel controller, appended by the dynamics for the funnel boundaries, where the widening effect due to an active saturation propagates from the r-th funnel boundary to the first through the dynamic equations.